 Intel UHD Graphics 610

-The Intel G5400 enters 2020 with a reduced price of 64.
-It was priced at around $74 when it was first launched at 2018.
-Now, its price tag got cut off by $10 which means it is an even more affordable choice for budget pc gamers.
-You can check out the amazon link above for more deals.
+The Intel G5400 enters 2021 with a price of $80.
+It was priced at around $74 when it was first launched in 2018.
+Now, its price tag has increased with inflation to $10 which means it is still a solid choice for budget PC gamers.

 Best Gaming PC under $300 Build